Last Updated on

 As per reports, children of parents who ate junk foods during pregnancy had an increased risk of allergies and asthma.

-Parents who eat junk foods during pregnancy alter their kids’ brain chemistries and program them to be addicted to unhealthy food sources.
-Children will no longer experience “the-feel-good” hormones through eating healthy food and thus be in bad physical/mental shape.
+Women who eat junk foods during pregnancy can alter their babies’ brain chemistry and program them to be addicted to unhealthy food sources.
+Children will no longer experience ‘the-feel-good’ hormones through eating healthy food and thus be in bad physical/mental shape.

-Junk food goes hand-in-hand with heart disease.
+Eating junk food too much can become a cause of heart disease.
 If you continue to advocate the habit of junk food, your kids will experience these risks early on in their lives and so will you.

-Junk foods cause bloating, indigestion and gas, and interfere with your regular cycles of healthy bowel movements.
-Since they don’t have essential fibre content, your digestive health takes a plummet.
+Eating junk food can cause bloating, indigestion and gas, and interfere with your regular cycles of healthy bowel movements.
+Since junk food doesn’t have essential fibre content, it can impact your digestive health.

-Junk foods lead to an increased risk of gestational diabetes since they are high in sugar and calorific content.
+Junk foods lead to an increased risk of gestational diabetes since it is high in sugar and calorific content.
 Gestational diabetes can create serious problems during pregnancy and delivery.
 Your baby may be born with excess birth weight or be at risk of preterm birth.

-So, should you avoid junk food in pregnancy altogether?
 Whether it is okay to eat junk food while pregnant or not depends on your portions.
-Although an occasional slice of pizza or a mini burger doesn’t hurt, mothers must take care of portions whenever they eat junk food.
+Although an occasional slice of pizza or a mini burger doesn’t hurt, pregnant women must take care of portions whenever they eat junk food.

 - Stock up on healthy snacks.
-Almonds, walnuts, peanuts, and sunflower seeds are healthy snacking alternatives.
-You also get your dose of essential vitamins and protein from these sources.
-It is recommended to look for healthy substitutes for pregnancy food cravings, such as flavoured yoghurt instead of ice-cream.
+Dates, anjeer, fruits, avocados, peanuts, boiled eggs, puffed makhanas are some healthy snacks you should consider.
+You will also get your dose of essential vitamins and protein from these sources.
+It is recommended to look for healthy substitutes for pregnancy food cravings, such as Greek yoghurt instead of ice-cream.